What is PGPSnippet?

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password stealing trojans and malware infections can be installed together with a ransomware infection.|

 |Malware Removal (Windows)||

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
-Our security researchers recommend using Malwarebytes.
+Our security researchers recommend using Combo Cleaner.

 How to protect yourself from ransomware infections?

 Moreover, it is advised to download desired software only from official sources, using direct download links.
 Third party downloaders/installers often include rogue apps.
 For this reason, they should not be used.
 Same goes for updating software.
 It is very important to keep installed apps up-to-date.

 Text presented in PGPSnippet ransomware's text file ("!!!README_DECRYPT!!!.txt"):

 All your documents and other files ENCRYPTED !!!

 TO RESTORE YOUR FILES YOU MUST TO PAY: 500$ by Bitcoin to this address: 1Nvhebx6EHmFmXokSbXMxbCNGN2fwtgq8W

 Send the file on the way "WIN + R >> %APPDATA%" file name hosts.txt to our e-mail after paymentat this email address: firstname.lastname@example.org